Cyfrin/moccasin/docs/source/core_concepts/script.rst

     def moccasin_main():
         deploy()

-You can see a list of arguments in the :doc:`moccasin reference documentation <all_moccasin_toml_parameters>` that you can run with your scripts.
+You can see a list of arguments in the :doc:`moccasin reference documentation </all_moccasin_toml_parameters>` that you can run with your scripts.

 Working with dependencies
 =========================